-Update 1/21/20.
+Updated November 6 2024.
 It seems like for most people, going gray as we get older is a fact of life -or is it?
-Lately, several products have come to the marketplace touting their ability to reverse gray hair.
+Several products have come to the marketplace touting their ability to reverse gray hair.
 Darkenyl is one of the latest of these products.
 So, does Darkenyl work?
 Where can you get it?
 In this review, let's look at the research on this product and try to figure it out.
-We'll also discuss potential side effects too.
+We'll also discuss potential side effects.

 What Is Darkenyl?

-Darkenyl is a product touted to restore hair color.
-It's an ant-gray product.
-It's not a dietary supplement but rather a substance that is applied to the scalp.
+Darkenyl is an ant-gray cosmetic product touted as restoring hair color.
+It's not a dietary supplement but rather a substance applied to the scalp.

 According to the company which makes the product (Givaudan), Darkenyl is a combination of: